jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 Because we start with a random guess of $$ W $$, we can end up with models with different $$W$$ for each run.

 In the first part of the tutorial, we finish a simple FC network.
-It plays with it to gain better insight.
+We play with it to gain better insight.
 Almost the same code and techniques can be applied for real life problems.
 Nevertheless, training a deep network is not simple.
 In the second part of the tutorial, we cover those issues and find the corresponding resolutions.
-We will put things together with 2 visual recognition problems.
+We will put things together with two real life visual recognition problems.

 [Part 2 of the deep learning can be found here.](https://jhui.github.io/2017/03/17/Deep-learning-tutorial-2/)